SiliconLabs/wiseconnect/examples/snippets/ble/ble_ibeacon/readme.md

   - Kits
   	- EFR32xG24 Pro Kit +10 dBm [xG24-PK6009A](https://www.silabs.com/development-tools/wireless/efr32xg24-pro-kit-10-dbm?tab=overview)

-- Smart phone with ibeacon detector application
+- Smart phone with Simplicity Connect App(formerly EFR Connect App) mobile app

 ### Software Requirements

 - Simplicity Studio
 - Smartphone configured as BLE Peripheral

-- Download and install the Silicon Labs [EFR Connect App or other BLE Central/Peripheral app.](https://www.silabs.com/developers/efr-connect-mobile-app) in the android smart phones for testing BLE applications.
+- Download and install the Silicon Labs [Simplicity Connect App(formerly EFR Connect App) or other BLE Central/Peripheral app.](https://www.silabs.com/developers/simplicity-connect-mobile-app ) in the android smart phones for testing BLE applications.
 Users can also use their choice of BLE apps available in Android/iOS smart phones.

+> **Note:** The provided mobile screenshots are from the 2.8.1 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 ### Setup Diagram